evanhamilton/hello-world/README.md

 # hello-world
-Learning all about open source
+Learning all about open source.<br>
+I'm a community professional, and Github is an amazing example of community.